Updated February 2, 2022

 In this case, you have to remember the following:

-- For MLA in-text citations, you will need the last name of the author and page number.
+- For MLA in-text citations, you will need the author’s last name and the page number.

-- For the APA in-text citations, you will also need the author’s name, number of the page, and the year of publication.
+For the APA in-text citations, you will also need the author’s name, page number, and publication year.